unoplatform/uno.chefs/doc/navigation/NavigationCodeBehind.md

 ## Problem

-Navigating between pages using Xaml alone can be limiting and often requires handling navigation logic within the view, which can make it more difficult to maintain.
-For complex navigation logic it can feel less flexible and reusable.
+Navigation logic can often become complex when it has to handle different states and pass data.
+These situations can lead to decreased readability and reusability.

 ## Solution

-Uno Extensions Navigation lets you achieve a cleaner separation of concerns for complex navigation by abstracting its logic from the app's view layer.
-You can [invoke navigation](xref:Uno.Extensions.Navigation.HowToNavigateInCode) with `INavigator` through commands defined in the view model, enabling more flexibility and more maintainable code.
+Uno Extensions Navigation lets you easily [invoke navigation](xref:Uno.Extensions.Navigation.HowToNavigateInCode) with `INavigator` through commands defined in the view model, enabling more flexibility and more maintainable code.
 It is also possible to [navigate between pages](xref:Uno.Extensions.Navigation.HowToNavigateInCode#1-navigating-to-a-new-page).

 ### 1. NavigateViewModelAsync